itayperry/react_spotify_player/README.md

 ## Running the Sample Code

-Before getting started you need to create a project in [Spotify's website](https://developer.spotify.com/dashboard/login).
+Before getting started, you'll need to create a project in [Spotify's website](https://developer.spotify.com/dashboard/login).
-You'll then receive a `clientId` and `clientSecret`.
+You'll then receive a `clientId` and a `clientSecret`.

 Now, the server for this project is in [this reopsitory](https://github.com/giltayar/alt-spotify).
-Follow the instructions, and don't forget to set environment variables as depicted in the text by the awesome @giltayar.\
+Follow the instructions, and don't forget to set environment variables as depicted in the text by the awesome [@giltayar](https://github.com/giltayar).\
-Here's an example for running the server on Git Bash:
+Here's an example for running the server on Git Bash (UNIX-like):

 ```sh
 CLIENT_ID=something CLIENT_SECRET=something